-Internal joinery and kitchen fittings Repair category 1 Notes The kitchen units are of a modern type and appeared in good condition for their age and purpose.
-The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

-Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to the fires being reused.
-All original fireplaces have been blocked and we assume adequately vented.
+Chimney breasts and fireplaces Repair category 1 Notes A gas fire was noted within the Living Room, however, it should be emphasised that the flues were not checked or appliance tested.
+All other original fireplaces have been removed/blocked and we assume adequately vented.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property is generally in fair decoration throughout.

 Cellars

 Repair category -

-Notes NOT APPLICABLE
+Notes None.

-Electricity Repair category 2 Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Electricity Repair category 2 Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.